RANKING & REVIEWS

 Below, please find a detailed review of each app on our list of best investment apps for beginners.
 We have highlighted some of the factors that allowed these investing apps for beginners to score so high in our selection ranking.

 Acorns is one of the most popular investing apps for beginners because it operates on a very simple premise: your spare change from everyday purchases is rounded to the next dollar and then applied towards Exchange-Traded Funds (ETFs).

-While micro investing may not yield immediate results, it certainly creates affordable and accessible investment apps.
+While micro-investing may not yield immediate results, it certainly creates affordable and accessible investment apps.
 Additionally, Acorns is a robo-advisor, meaning that your investments will be automatically rebalanced as the market fluctuates.

-This means that you’ll get the most out of your money investment app without constantly monitoring the market, making investing for beginners into a largely hands-off process.
+This means that you’ll get the most out of your money investment app without constantly monitoring the market, making investing for beginners a largely hands-off process.